SandarbhYadav/COVID-detection-using-Deep-Learning/README.md

 # COVID-detection-using-Deep-Learning

 Jupyter Notebook for COVID detection using Deep Learning.
-Further details in Report.
+Further details in the attached Report.